Surprised that your baby turned toddler is throwing tantrums? Discover the tips to deal with 1 year old tantrums (it’s different from older kids!).

 But tantrums don’t always go away even after obliging his requests.
 In fact, he might throw another fit about something else, or even reject the snack or lovey he had been so adamant about.

 You see, I thought giving my son what he asked for would do the trick.
 Instead, if it wasn’t one thing, it was something else—he always found yet another reason to throw a fit.

-I then learned that it’s useless to continue giving in to his unreasonable demands.
+I then learned that it’s useless to continue giving in to unreasonable demands.
 And unreasonable they were—at one point, he was in tears because I wouldn’t let him knock down a lamp.

 Instead of obliging your child, focus on calming him down, showing empathy and, at the end of the day, keeping him safe.
-Giving in to requests only sets you off on an endless cycle that will never make him happy.
+Giving in to requests only sets off on an endless cycle that will never make him happy.